 8. Write That Press Release Anyway

-The traditional press release is not nearly as effective for businesses as it used to be 20 years ago, but it doesn’t hurt to give it a shot anyway.
+The traditional press release is not nearly as effective for businesses as it used to be 15 or 20 years ago, but it doesn’t hurt to give it a shot anyway.
 If you have exciting news about your company or your product, follow all the recommendations outlined above, but also take the time to write a traditional press release that you can distribute online.
-There are still a number of trade publications and reporters who will pick up a press release and provide the kind of timely coverage you’re looking for.
-Use a service like PRweb to create and distribute your press release.
+There are still a number of online trade publications and reporters who will pick up a press release and provide the kind of timely coverage you’re looking for.

 As mentioned, the added coverage can’t hurt your efforts, but it shouldn’t be the only thing you do to try to get more press for your business.
 You’re much better off trying to establish and nurture relationships with bloggers and reporters using the tactics and methods described throughout the rest of this article.